JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 ![Cost Function](https://raw.github.com/JustSomeBrosDoingScience/SCIENCE/develop/CS36110/cost_function_example.png)

+*That's (1/2m), I'll change the image when I can be bothered XD.

 A simple (hurr) example as follows:

 > You want your algorithm to learn that 1+1=2 <- that right there is your whole training set.